How to Identify Fonts from Images and Web Text

 Brand logos have evolved plenty in this new paradigm of web design.
 However, it’s still possible to come across a logo with the perfect font.

-You can browse the directory individually, or simply type in the brand name for which you’d like to find the logo font.
+You can browse the directory individually or simply type in the brand name for which you’d like to find the logo font.
 It’s a crowdsourced effort, so the availability can be sparse.

 Leave a Reply